Have you ever just felt like ditching your standard string mop? I did some research and found the Best Way to Clean Floors without a Mop.

 Your last option is to use your feet.
 This is best for spot cleaning messes.
 You can spray some diluted solution directly onto the mess and then with your cloth over it use your foot to scrub out the stain.

-Best Mop Alternatives
+Best Alternatives to Mopping

 If you are trying to find the top tool to use to clean your floor without having to use a standard string mop (you know, the kinds that janitors use) then you have many options.